Fractal-Tess/life-of-a-packet/src/posts/plan.md

 ### 1. The Quest Begins!
 (DNS & IP Addresses)
 - Introduction to networking concepts
 - The role of DNS in translating domain names
-- Understanding IP addresses
+- Understanding IP addresses and subnetting
 - The DNS lookup process

 ### 2. Packing for the Journey (Data Packets & Protocols)
 - What are data packets?
+- Packet structure and headers
 - Introduction to network protocols
 - The OSI model overview
-- Packet structure and headers

 ### 3. Crossing the Local Bridge (Local Networks & MAC Addresses)
 - How devices connect locally